fubralimited/MySQL-S3-Backup/README.md

     gpg --gen-key

+I recommend that you name the new keys '''root@db-slave.example.com''' using whatever user and hostname you are doing the backups from.

-At a poit in the process, you will be told that the system need to generate entropy.
+At a point in the process, you will be told that the system needs to generate entropy.
 To help speed this up, try running the following (from a different terminal) to generate entropy on the server:

     find / -type f | xargs grep ben_rules 2>/dev/null